dynamist/subgit/docs/revision-branch.md

 # Revision: branch

-If you want to specify the cloning an dupdating of a git repo based on a git branch you can define it with the following syntax.
+If you want to specify the cloning and updating of a git repo based on a git branch you can define it with the following syntax.

 ```yaml
 repos: